mostafamahmoud8/MrSocial/README.md

-this project is built on Python web framework **Django**, and an structured database using **Postgresql**, and Server-sent Event for real time notification. and for Frontend used  HTML,CSS,Jquery and AJAX technique.
+this project is built on Python web framework **Django**, and an structured database using **Postgresql**, and Server-sent Event for real time notification and live feeds. and for Frontend used  HTML,CSS,Jquery and AJAX technique.